How to Get English Teaching Jobs Abroad

 Here are the major benefits of using a recruiter/placement service:

-Step 2b: Hit the Online Job Boards
+Step 2b: Search Online Job Boards

 If you would rather go solo and find your own ESL job, which many experienced teachers do, the best way to locate jobs is to hit the online job boards.